 By offering a bundle at the checkout, you can help a customer purchase multiple items.
 In a store, the salesperson may mention that if the customer adds an additional item to their purchase, they get a 15% discount on all items.
 If you have an eCommerce store, this can be presented as a message during the checkout process.

-Product Bundling Frequently Asked Questions
+FAQs: Product Bundling

 Bundling products is typically efficient as it reduces marketing and distribution costs.
 It allows the consumer to purchase from a single source that offers multiple solutions.
 A bundling strategy can increase profits on individual sales over time.
 It provides companies with cash flow and the ability to eliminate excess inventory.